zaceno/kday-nobuild/4-importmaps/demo.md

 - Importmaps are not mature :(
 - Importmaps require shim for Safari/Firefox

-Problem
+Problem:

+React is cool in lots of ways!
+Made by very smart people.
+Yet...

-- React is a large import.
-24kB or so
+- React is a large (~25kB) import that does way more than we need.
 - React is opaque and magical.
 How do hooks work?
 Who knows 🤷‍♂️
 - React makes you do everything the react-way
 - More study of react & ecosystem, less study of native browser APIs